alexharri/website/posts/icelandic-name-declension-trie.md

     3.27 kB gzipped (9.3 kB minified)
 ```

-It saves us 0.8 kB.
-That's a small number in absolute terms, but hey, it's a 19% improvement!
+It saves us 0.74 kB.
+That's a small number in absolute terms, but hey, it's an 18% improvement!

 ## The beygla library